denkovarik/Fingerprint/README.md

 ## Experimenets
 <ins>2/12/2023</ins>: [Fingerprint GAN 2/12/2023](http://htmlpreview.github.io/?https://github.com/denkovarik/Fingerprint/blob/main/Fingerprint%20GAN_20230212.html)

-&nbsp;&nbsp;&nbsp;&nbsp;Training for a normal GAN (no Siamese Neural Network Used) GAN on images of size 256 x 256.
+Training for a normal GAN (no Siamese Neural Network Used) GAN on images of size 256 x 256.

-&nbsp;&nbsp;&nbsp;&nbsp;Initial result in training looked promising, but mode collapse prevented the GAN from being trained until the desired performance was reached.
+Initial result in training looked promising, but mode collapse prevented the GAN from being trained until the desired performance was reached.
 This happened at around epoch 6, and it seemed to have been caused by the disciminator outcompeting the generator.
 It is possible that the discriminator is powerful enough to be trained to distinquish different classes from the dataset.

-&nbsp;&nbsp;&nbsp;&nbsp;One way to fix this could be to group the classes in the dataset.
+One way to fix this could be to group the classes in the dataset.
 This could be done by modifying the dataloader to only provide mulitiple impressions of the same fingerprint (instead of impressions of multiple different fingerprints) in each batch.
 This would allow the discriminator to classify each batch as real or fake.

 ## Author
 Dennis Kovarik